MartinLwx/rustlox/README.md

 ## What's Lox

-Lox is a dynamically typed, interpreted script language, which is designed by Robert Nystorm for his book [*Crafting interpreters*](https://craftinginterpreters.com/).
+Lox is a dynamically typed, interpreted script language, which is designed by Robert Nystrom for his book [*Crafting interpreters*](https://craftinginterpreters.com/).

 ## What's rustlox